APCGitHub/rets-rabbit-v2-craft2/README.md

 ### Search Form

-At some point your site will need to have a search form where users enter in the search criteria.
+At some point your site will need to have a search form where users enter in search criteria.
 We've created a markup DSL for your search HTML which will allow you to create beautiful forms for your users.

 #### Required Fields